Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 5. Asian Leopard Cat

-This is a non-domesticated species of cat that, unlike "big" cats, are legal in Texas.
-These cats are exotic but do not exceed the size of a "regular" housecat.
+This is a non-domesticated species of cat that, unlike big cats, is legal in Texas.
+These cats are exotic, but they do not exceed the size of a regular housecat.
 That being said, these are still challenging animals to own and can be leery of human interaction.
 There are medium-sized cats such as servals that have a higher tolerance for human interaction (mainly their owners, unless they are very well-socialized).

-Asian leopard cats are the species used to create the popular Bengal cat breed.
-This cat breed has extremely watered down levels of so-called wild blood and is not comparable to owning an "ALC."
+Asian leopard cats were the species used to create the popular Bengal cat breed.
+This cat breed has extremely watered-down levels of so-called wild blood and is not comparable to owning an ALC.

-Some monkey species are allowed as pets in Texas, and one example is the small New World monkey called the callitrichid.
-These are marmosets and tamarins.
-Even cotton-topped tamarins, which are critically endangered, are legal and produced by a number of breeders, however, they cannot be sold outside of the state.
+Some monkey species are allowed as pets in Texas.
+One example is the small New World monkey called the callitrichid.
+This biological family consists of marmosets and tamarins.
+Even cotton-topped tamarins, which are critically endangered, are legal and produced by several breeders.
+However, they cannot be sold outside of the state.
 Due to their small size, these animals are among the most popular primate species to keep.
 Keep in mind that all primates are relatively challenging.
 Unfortunately, these small rodent-sized monkeys are messy and have a strong odor that will make them a poor choice as indoor pets for most people.